Perth, Ont., mayor proposes 12-month cannabis store hiatus | CBC News

 "There's a whole, whole bunch of unanswered questions here.
 And I think that until the provincial government tackles some of this ... it's better to hang back and just see how things roll out," Fenik said.

+Boldt agreed with Fenik that there would be challenges with legalization, particularly around policing costs.
+Ontario Provincial Police handle crime complaints in town, but Boldt said the fee Perth pays for those services could rise if there were a spike in cannabis-related calls.

+"If I had my druthers, I'd rather [cannabis sales] not come at all, either.
+But like I said, it's coming like a freight train, and we have to deal with it."

-In an email to CBC News, Gemmell said he agreed that the town should take a wait-and-see approach, noting concerns from police about the legalized marijuana timelines.
+In an email to CBC News, Gemmell said he agreed with Fenik that the town should take a wait-and-see approach, noting concerns from police about legalized cannabis timelines.